 Rat tickling is a technique that mimics how rats playfully socialize with each other.
 Rat tickling reduces fearful reactions to humans and improves their welfare among other benefits.

 Journal of Visual Experiments.

-National Centre for Replacement, Refinement & Reduction of Animals in Research (NC3Rs).
+National Centre for the Replacement, Refinement & Reduction of Animals in Research (NC3Rs).